THEY-Consulting/they-terraform/README.md

 - **Custom Handler Configuration**: Your `source_dir` must include a `host.json` file with custom handler configuration
 - **Architecture**: Azure App Service only supports x86-64 (AMD64) architecture.
 Always compile with `GOARCH=amd64`.

+You may also use `runtime.name = "custom"` to use a custom runtime.
+In this case, you must also set `build.enabled = false` and provide a pre-compiled binary in the `source_dir`.
+Same architecture requirements apply.

 ##### Outputs

 | Output            | Type         | Description                        |